marshallbu/daily-agenda/README.md

 # daily agenda
 A Full Blown way to show a daily agenda of events.
 Will probably end up using this on a wall mounted iPad.
-The display is similar to a "day view" or "single day calendar" view you'd see in your favoriate calendar app. of events.
+The display is similar to a "day view" or "single day calendar" view you'd see in your favorite calendar app.

 ![Alt text](agenda.png "A screenshot of a rendered single day calendar")